oderby/owenderby.com/content/blog/election_pa_2016_p2.md

 (right) from the elections in 1996-2016. {{< /fig >}}

-Finally, we wrap up this section by looking at how the independent vote has changed over the years.
-From Figure 3, we see two facts.
-First, although votes for independent candidates rose in 2016, it was comparable to 2000 and is totally dwarfed by 1996.
-Second, while votes for independent candidates increased in every county in 2016, this shift is insignificant in scale when compared with the shift in normalized marginal votes (seen in Figure 2).
+Finally, we wrap up this section by looking at how the independent vote has changed over the years in Figure 3.
+Although votes for independent candidates rose in 2016, it was comparable to 2000 and is totally dwarfed by 1996.
+Further, while votes for independent candidates increased in every county in 2016, this shift is insignificant in scale when compared with the shift in normalized marginal votes (seen in Figure 2).
+Taken together, these two facts suggest that the number of votes garnered by independent candidates this year was normal and consistent with previous elections.

 ### Historical Registration Data